 Oakton Remote Operations During COVID-19 Closure Updates

-Both Oakton Community College campuses will remain closed to the public, including students, through Saturday, May 16.
-Credit classes have transitioned to a remote delivery format to the fullest extent possible and no face-to-face instruction will take place for the remainder of the spring 2020 semester.
-The college will provide services remotely through at least May 16, with dates subject to extension.
-(Updated 4/1/2020)
+Oakton Community College will remain closed to the public, including students, until further notice.
+Credit classes have transitioned to a remote delivery format to the fullest extent possible and no face-to-face instruction will take place during the spring and summer semesters.
+The College is also providing services remotely.
+(Updated 4/24/2020)

-While the campus facilities are closed, learning will continue.
-Refer to information on credit classes, Alliance for Lifelong Learning Classes, and information for students and employees below.
+Refer to information on credit classes, Alliance for Lifelong Learning (continuing education) classes, and information for students and employees below.
 Updates will be provided as they become available.

 The Illinois Department of Public Health (IDPH) recommends taking the following precautions to protect against infection.